The normal heart rate

 - Rautaharju PM, Zhou SH, Wong S, Calhoun HP, Berenson GS, Prineas R, Davignon A. Sex differences in the evolution of the electrocardiographic QT interval with age.
 Can J Cardiol.
 1992 Sep;8(7):690-5

 Certain types of arrhythmias are more prevalent in women than in men.
-These include:

 - Supraventricular Tachycardia (SVT) or Paroxysmal SVT (PSVT) – a rapid heart rate that originates above the AV node, in the atria.
 SVT is common in both men and women, but more women have AV node reentrant tachycardia and atrial tachycardia 1.

 - Sinus Node Dysfunction (also called sick sinus syndrome) – a slow or irregular heart rhythm that originates in the SA node.
 The signal starts in the SA node but may be slow or delayed in progressing to the atria, causing a very slow or irregular heart beat.

 - AV Nodal Re-entry Tachycardia (AVNRT) - a type of SVT with a fast heart rate that originates in the AV node.
 Instead of the AV node sending the impulse down one pathway, there are two pathways through the AV node.
 The impulses travel through one pathway as well as back up through the second pathway.
 This allows the impulses to travel around the AV node very quickly in a circular fashion, causing the heart to beat unusually fast.